STEP 15 – THE LSI-R (LEVEL OF SERVICE INVENTORY-REVISED)

-The focus of the test is ten interest areas, called “domains.”
-Each area is ranked in importance to recidivism and the test focuses on these domains more heavily in general.
+The focus of the instrument is on ten areas of interest, referred to as “domains.”
+Each category is ranked in importance to recidivism and the test focuses on these domains more heavily in general.
 The domains, in order from greatest importance to least, are:

 The test not only focuses on each domain individually, but also how they interact with one another.
-For example, a defendant with an alcohol problem, only has friends which drink, has minimal family support, and has substantial finances would probably be considered a high risk for recidivism relating to an alcohol offense.
+For example, a defendant with a drug problem, solely friends that use drugs, little family support, and substantial finances would be considered a high risk factor for recidivism relating to a drug offense.

-The test results are converted into domain scores and then totaled.
-The scores are then studying by an individual who has specialized education in psychology.
+The results of the test are converted into domain scores and then a total score.
+These scores are then analyzed by an individual possessing some manner of advanced education in psychology.
 This individual does not need to be a psychologist or even mental health professional, however.
-The test is designed to allow the administrator of the test to not only use the scores but also make recommendations outside of what the scores suggest.
+The test is designed to allow the person administering the test to use the scores but also make recommendations outside of what the scores suggest.
 The scores and the recommendations go to both a prediction of the defendant’s recidivism and the best method of rehabilitating and correcting the defendant’s behavior.

-The court will receive the LSI-R as part of the presentence report.
+Kansas courts receive the LSI-R results as part of the presentence report.
 The other details of that report are discussed on another page.
 The court begins sentencing using Kansas’ sentencing grid.
-The presumptive sentence is located using the crime’s severity level and a defendant’s criminal conviction history from the presentence report.
-The court then decides if any factors can lead to altering the defendant’s presumptive sentence, either mitigating (in defendant’s favor) or aggravating (against defendant’s favor).
-This is where the LSI-R is extremely helpful, as it can offer insight into why the defendant could commit another crime as well as the bet way to assist the defendant in returning to normal, everyday life after the completion of their sentence.
-Section 21-6824 mandates that defendants who are score as “moderate risk, high risk, or very high risk” on the LSI-R to be placed in a community correctional services program.
+The presumptive sentence is located using the crime’s severity level and the defendant’s criminal conviction history from the presentence report.
+The court then determines if any factors warrant mitigating—altering in the defendant’s favor—or enhancing the defendant’s presumptive sentence.
+The LSI-R is particularly helpful in this area, as it offers some insight into why a defendant may commit another crime and how best to help the defendant return to normal, everyday life after a conviction.
+For example, Section 75-5291 requires the court to place defendants that are scored as “moderate risk, high risk, or very high risk” on the LSI-R in a community correctional services program.